Why You Need a Bike Rack

-The purchase of a bike rack is a big decision.
+The purchase of a bike rack is a big decision, and there are more options available than ever before.
 We tested 18 of the best ones on the market to help you make the best decision based on your needs.
 The type of vehicle, number of bikes, and type of bikes you will be transporting, as well as how often you plan to use it, are all factors for consideration.
 All of the products we tested fall into three basic categories: roof, hitch, and trunk or hatch mounted racks.

 Styles of Bike Racks

-Here are the main pros, cons, and details to consider about each of the three primary styles of racks.
+Here are the main pros, cons, and details to consider about each of the three primary styles.

 If roof styles are not an option, a hitch mounted one may be a good choice.
 There are two main styles of a hitch mounted racks: